mono/website/docs/database-access/providers/oracle.md

 -   Support for Oracle 10g on Linux and Windows (WORKING.
 Still need to add features for 10g)

--   Support for Oracle 10g on Mac OS X. This requires resolving byte-ordering and alignment issues (TODO).
+-   Support for Oracle 10g on macOS.
+This requires resolving byte-ordering and alignment issues (TODO).

 -   Support for Oracle 10g on Solaris x86.
 (WORKING on Solaris 10 x86 and Solaris Express x86)